tistarsec/electron/docs/tutorial/support.md

 NEON for Debian Wheezy.

-[Until the release of Electron 2.0][arm-breaking-change], Electron will also continue to release the `armv7l` binary with a simple `arm` suffix.
+[Until the release of Electron 2.0][arm-breaking-change], Electron will also continue to release the `armv7l` binary with an `arm` suffix.
 Both binaries are identical.

 Whether the prebuilt binary can run on a distribution depends on whether the